For this church:

 Second son of a second marriage and heir of his father, GERVASE died on the 4th of June, aged 46, in the year of Our Lord, 1695

-In the chancel close to the altar is a plaque to Richard Sturges Seymour and Victoria Seymour ancestors of the current occupants of Thrumpton Hall.
+In the chancel, close to the altar, is a plaque to Richard Sturges Seymour (1875-1959) and Victoria Alexandria Seymour (1886-1969), ancestors of the current occupants of Thrumpton Hall.
 This plaque was installed on the 14th April 1960 and commemorates his time in the diplomatic service.
-Richard Seymour was born 21st September 1875 and died on the 21st April 1959.

-In the nave is a second memorial also in Latin.
-This too was formerly in the tower and has been translated by Dr J Moore thus:
+On the south wall of the nave is another memorial in Latin.
+This too was formerly in the tower.

 Winifred, eldest daughter of Edmund Pigot, Esquire, sole wife of Radulph Coppindale of Coppindale Tower in Beverley, Gentleman, left this temporal life for life eternal on the fifth day of April in the year of salvation 1648, her life 83, whose remains with those of her children Gervase and Eleanor who died before her, Richard who died after her, and (If it please God) Frances who waits (mother with children in mother earth) are buried very near here.